Winner: Ekaterina Christova, University of Cambridge, Economics

 Winner: Angus Gillan | University of Birmingham | Ancient History

-Angus is studying ancient history at the University of Birmingham.
+Angus studied ancient history at the University of Birmingham.
 Elected secretary general of the Model United Nations (MUN) Society, he ran IBUMUN 2017, one of the largest MUN conferences in the UK, and has received awards at several conferences, including ‘Best Delegate’.
-Alongside his studies, Angus enjoys being a radio presenter and political writer with Just Debate UK.
-Angus also sits on the faculty committees as the representative for approximately 1,000 students within the School of History and Cultures.
+Alongside his studies, Angus enjoyed being a radio presenter and political writer with Just Debate UK.
+Angus also sat on the faculty committees as the representative for approximately 1,000 students within the School of History and Cultures.
 He has been an academic mentor, as well as a brand ambassador for Virgin Media, Circle and New European.
 He worked at L'Oréal as a digital marketing intern in summer 2017.

 Patrik Birkle | University College London, University of London | Management Science | Cedric Blanc | Loughborough University | Diploma of Professional Studies | João Monteiro Fernandes | Royal Holloway, University of London | Business and Management | Connor Gascoigne | University of Leicester | Mathematics | Angus Gillan | University of Birmingham | Ancient History | Jack Long-Martinez | University of Cambridge, Magdalene College | Human, Social and Political Sciences | Ludovic Meaby | University of St Andrews | Mathematics and Philosophy | Adam Powell | Swansea University | Physics | Quentin Souriau | Warwick Business School | International Management | Max Thomas | University of Manchester | Music with Spanish

 Winner: Oliver Haddon | University of the West of England | Business

 Oliver studied business at the University of the West of England, while also working for a software company based in Bristol as a business development intern.
 During university he regularly trained and played national league rugby for Dings Crusaders.
 He has also developed a passion for travel, which has meant he has travelled to Africa, America, Europe and Asia – and completed work experience as an accountant in India.
 Oliver has used these experiences to co-found a marketing company, which utilises virtual reality technology and 360-degree cameras, after winning the UWE apprentice challenge, alongside two other students.